sjsucmpe272SP22/O-MyNatural/README.md

 # Project title: O’ MyNatural

 # “We turn fertile lands into deserts by using ineffective farming technologies.
-There is no future until we return to organic farming and save the soil.” – Team 11
+There is no future until we return to effective farming and save the soil.” – Team 11

 Description of problem: